hansonkim/sanic_compress_plus/README.md

 # sanic_compress_plus

 sanic_compress_plus is an extension which allows you to easily gzip and brotli your Sanic responses.
-It is a fork of the sanic_compress package which is a port of the [Flask-Compress](https://github.com/libwilliam/flask-compress) extension.
+It is a fork of the [sanic_compress](https://github.com/subyraman/sanic_compress) package which is a port of the [Flask-Compress](https://github.com/libwilliam/flask-compress) extension.

+Read this in other languages: [English](README.md), [한국어](README.ko.md)

 ## Installation